Educating Yourself on Real Estate Lingo Keeps Stress at a Minimum

 Due Diligence Funds: Paid directly to the seller, these negotiated funds buy a period of time for the buyer to perform all inspections of the home and secure any/all financing.
 The buyer has until 5 pm the last day of the Due Diligence Period to cancel the contract for any or no reason or to move forward with the purchase.
 The fee is credited back to the buyer at closing towards the purchase.
 Should the buyer cancel during this period, the seller keeps the fee and the buyer will receive a credit of the EMD.

 Down Payment: A decided percentage of your loan amount paid at closing.
 The type of loan will determine your down payment.
 Your lender will be able to review all of your options.

 Mortgage: An interest-bearing home loan used by a banking institution where they hold title until the debt is paid in full.

 Escrow: An account set up by your lender to pay taxes and insurance for your property on your behalf.
 Escrow is rolled into your monthly mortgage payment.

-PMI: Private Mortgage Insurance, a supplemental insurance for your lender, used when there is less than 20% equity in your property.
+PMI: Private Mortgage Insurance is a supplemental insurance for your lender used when there is less than 20% equity in your property.
 This monthly fee is rolled into your mortgage payment.

 Closing Costs: Expenses outside the purchase price of the property.
 They can include attorney’s fees, inspections, insurance, title search, title insurance, lender costs, etc.